Payday Loans in Arizona: Are They Legal and How Do They Work?

 Using a credit card for an emergency expense can be far less risky than a payday loan because credit cards give you nearly a month to repay your balance before it starts collecting interest.

 If you need cash specifically (as opposed to a line of credit), then you can also explore a credit card cash advance.
-Cash advances often carry higher rates than standard purchases, but even those rates are significantly lower than what payday lenders charge.
+Cash advances often carry higher rates than standard purchases, but even those rates are significantly lower than those charged by payday lenders.

 Personal Loans (Banks or Credit Unions)